credativ/xen-lts/docs/misc/xen-command-line.markdown

 ### ple\_window
 > `= <integer>`

+### pv-linear-pt
+> `= <boolean>`

+> Default: `false`

+Allow PV guests to have pagetable entries pointing to other pagetables of the same level (i.e., allowing L2 PTEs to point to other L2 pages).
+This technique is often called "linear pagetables", and is sometimes used to allow operating systems a simple way to consistently map the current process's pagetables into its own virtual address space.

+None of the most common PV operating systems (Linux, NetBSD, MiniOS) use this technique, but there may be custom operating systems which do.

 ### reboot
 > `= t[riple] | k[bd] | a[cpi] | p[ci] | e[fi] | n[o] [, [w]arm | [c]old]`